-Our inventories are composed of finished goods and are stated at the lower of cost and net realizable value, with cost determined using the first-in, first-out method.
+Our inventories are composed of finished goods and are stated at the lower of cost or net realizable value, with cost determined using the first-in, first-out method.
 Net realizable value is defined as the "estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation."
-To determine if the value of inventory should be marked down below original cost, we consider current and anticipated demand, customer preference and the inventory's age.
-The inventory value is adjusted periodically to reflect current market conditions, which requires our judgments that may significantly affect the ending inventory valuation, as well as gross margin.
+The inventory value is adjusted periodically, if needed, to reflect current market conditions, which requires our judgments that may significantly affect the ending inventory valuation, as well as gross margin.
 The significant estimates used in inventory valuation are obsolescence (including excess and slow-moving inventory and lower of cost or market reserves) and estimates of inventory shrinkage.
-We adjust our inventory for obsolescence based on historical trends, aging reports, specific identification and our estimates of future retail sales prices.
+We adjust our inventory for obsolescence based on historical trends, aging reports, specific identification, current retail prices and our estimates of future retail sales prices.